-Roll out another portion of dough and place on top of the brown sugar cinnamon filling.
-Spread with 2 tablespoons of butter and another third of the brown sugar cinnamon filling.
+Roll out another portion of dough and place it on top of the sugar cinnamon filling.
+Spread with ⅓ of the butter and another ⅓ of the brown sugar cinnamon filling.
 Repeat once more.
 Roll out the last portion of dough and place on top.